SharkUncle/deep-abyss/OWASP_DC.md

 The format of the output can be choose between different type of file.

-The Basic command is this one:
+The basic command is this one:

 `./bin/dependency-check.sh --enableExperimental --project "<your project>" --scan /path/to/scan -f "ALL"`